 With candidates in the driver’s seat, it’s more important than ever that employers consider all aspects of their talent acquisition strategy, and understand what prospective candidates are looking for.

-Ceridian’s recent research report, in partnership with Hanover Research, explored exactly this, and uncovered what candidates really want from the recruiting process.
+Ceridian’s research report, in partnership with Hanover Research, explored exactly this, and uncovered what candidates really want from the recruiting process.

 Good news – according to survey respondents, employers get the length of time required for the recruiting process “just about right.”
 The majority of individuals who responded (55%) said they expect a two-week recruitment time, and 52% reported that their actual recruiting experience was two weeks or less.